SovereignCloudStack/website/_i18n/en/_posts/blog/2023-01-05-sig-iam-openstack-cli-with-federation.md

 And then, we will need get back to the topic of mapping attributes/claims and documenting how to configure Keycloak properly for this use case and make recommendations how to coordinate this from the external IAM to SCS to achieve the desired results.
 The general idea is to allow customers to self service configure the federation according to their needs.
 This in turn plays into the greater topic of what the desired role model would be and how to match that with the current OpenStack policy model.
 But that will be the topic of a future post.

 Enjoy,
-Arvid Requate (Univention and member SCS "Operations and IAM" Team)
+Arvid Requate (Member SCS "Operations and IAM" Team)